The Golden Pei is a riveting mix of the affectionate Golden Retriever and the mighty Shar Pei.

 For starters, we need to look into the background of the Golden Pei.

 While not much is known about the history of this relatively nascent breed, it is believed that this is a designer dog bred for specific purposes.

 Both parents of the Golden Pei were originally bred as hunting dogs that are widely known to possess a fondness of working hard, especially to serve the goals set by their masters.

-The temperament, behaviour, social skills, health, diet, and a lot more, will all be elaborated on in immaculate detail in this handy manual.
+The temperament, behavior, social skills, health, diet, and a lot more, will all be elaborated on in immaculate detail in this handy manual.